 The incentive is available to all covered buildings and will help motivate early electrification in buildings that otherwise don’t have to take action until the 2030 compliance period.

-The announcement also includes a new proposed rule with long-awaited guidance for meeting Local Law 88 of 2009: lighting upgrades and submetering requirements.
+The package also includes a new rule with long-awaited guidance for meeting Local Law 88 of 2009: lighting upgrades and submetering requirements.
 That law requires buildings over 25,000 square feet to upgrade lighting in line with the NYC Energy Conservation Code by 2025 in all commercial buildings and in the common areas of residential buildings.
 It also requires that submeters be installed in commercial tenant spaces larger than 5,000 square feet by that same time.
-This rule includes reporting details and penalties for both sets of requirements, and a hearing for this rule will take place on October 26, separate from the Local Law 97 proposed rules hearing.
+This rule includes reporting details and penalties for both sets of requirements.

-Alongside the proposed rules, Mayor Eric Adams also released a plan to mobilize buildings covered by Local Law 97.
+Alongside this rulemaking, Mayor Eric Adams also released a plan to mobilize buildings covered by Local Law 97.
 Among other things, the strategy includes a new LL97 Mobilization Council with three working groups to provide additional implementation support for 1) the workforce and building retrofitters, 2) building owners and managers, and 3) financing organizations.

 This new rulemaking builds upon a prior set of rules that DOB released at the end of 2022, which you can read about here.

 On September 18, 2023, Urban Green Council hosted a webinar with the NYC Department of Buildings to unpack what was, at the time, a proposed rules package.
 Watch it below.

 Note: Some minor details in the final published rules in December 2023 may not be reflected in this webinar.